CNA salary state by state [Updated September 2025]

 Find the answers to these questions and more in this state-by-state guide to CNA salary.

-Salary data regarding states, metropolitan areas, nonmetropolitan areas, and industries comes from the U.S. Bureau of Labor Statistics and only represents averages for employed CNAs.
+Wage data regarding states, metropolitan areas, nonmetropolitan areas, and industries comes from the U.S. Bureau of Labor Statistics (BLS) and only represents averages for employed CNAs.

 What is a CNA?